Tim Kilroy

 DISCOVERY LAB PRO - CALL GUIDE

-Subject: Your SalesOS DiscoveryLab Pro Call Guide for Cairn Media
+Subject: Your SalesOS DiscoveryLab Pro Call Guide for Northwind Labs

 🎯 Authority Snapshot

-- ▸Service Category: Agency Growth Coaching, Demand Generation, Sales Process Development
+• Service Category: GTM Strategy, Demand Generation, Sales Process Development

 🔍 Pain / Impact Probes

-[Primary] "Most agency founders I work with hit a wall around $2-3M where what got them here stops working -- they're still the closer on every deal, the team can't sell without them in the room, and the pipeline feels like a slot machine.
-Where are you in that journey?" → Follow-up: "When you look at your last ten new clients, how many came from outbound versus your network doing the heavy lifting?
+1. [Primary] "Most technical founders I work with hit a wall once the early-adopter crowd dries up -- they're still on every sales call, the product sells itself to engineers but stalls with the economic buyer, and pipeline feels like a slot machine.
+Where are you in that journey?" → Follow-up: "When you look at your last ten closed deals, how many did you personally drive versus the team or self-serve?
 And how do you feel about that ratio?"

-[Primary] "When you look at your last ten new clients, how many came from outbound versus your network doing the heavy lifting?" → Follow-up: "And how do you feel about that rate?"
+2. [Primary] "When you look at your last ten new customers, how many came from inbound and product-led versus you personally chasing them down?" → Follow-up: "And how do you feel about that mix?"

-[Primary] "What's the conversation you're having internally about growth right now -- is it 'we need more at-bats' or 'we need to close more of what we're getting' or both?" → Follow-up: "If you had to pick one number that tells you whether the business is healthy or not, what would it be?"
+3. [Primary] "What's the conversation you're having internally about growth right now -- is it 'we need more pipeline' or 'we need to convert more of what we already have' or both?" → Follow-up: "If you had to pick one number that tells you whether the business is healthy or not, what would it be?"

-[Secondary] "When a prospect ghosts you after a great discovery call, what story do you tell yourself about why that happened?" → Follow-up: "What happens when something doesn't come up that you'd hoped for?"
+4. [Secondary] "When a deal ghosts you after a strong demo, what story do you tell yourself about why that happened?" → Follow-up: "What happens when something doesn't come up that you'd hoped for?"

-[Secondary] "What would have to be true about your business six months from now for you to feel like you're finally in control of revenue instead of revenue being in control of you?" → Follow-up: "Gets her to articulate the emotional outcome, not just the number, which is what actually drives buying decisions"
+5. [Secondary] "What would have to be true about Northwind six months from now for you to feel like growth is finally a system instead of something you're holding together by hand?" → Follow-up: "Gets him to articulate the emotional outcome, not just the ARR number, which is what actually drives the decision"

 🎣 Market & Competitor Hooks

-The Founder Ceiling Every agency hits the point where the founder's Rolodex runs dry and the team can't close without them -- Lauren's likely there or about to be, which makes this the perfect time to build a system that scales beyond her.
+The Founder-Led Sales Ceiling Every SaaS startup hits the point where the founder can't be in every deal and the team can't close without them -- Alex is likely there or about to be, which makes this the perfect time to build a motion that scales beyond him.

-The Sales Process Gap Agencies are great at delivery and terrible at sales operations.
-No CRM discipline, no follow-up cadence, no qualification framework -- just vibes and hope.
+The Sales Process Gap Great engineering orgs are often terrible at sales operations.
+No CRM discipline, no follow-up cadence, no qualification framework -- just founder intuition and hope.
 That's not a strategy.

 🥊 Competitor Set